 Spanish.
 Before you request for accreditation to the HRC/UPR sessions and related meetings, please ensure that you have finalized the annual accreditation of your NGO with the United Nations Office at Geneva.
 For more information on annual accreditations, please consult the following website:

-The online system to register for oral statements will open on Thursday 25 June at 14:00 (Geneva time).
+The online system to register for oral statements will open on Monday 6 September at 14:00 (Geneva time).
 Please note that NGOs are requested to re-register, as credentials used for previous sessions cannot be brought forward.
-NGOs that have already registered for written statements will have to use the same credentials.”.
+NGOs that have already registered for written statements will have to use the same credentials.

 Working with the United Nations Human Rights Programme: Handbook for Civil Society.

-8. Participating in the Human Rights Council by video message: For the modalities for HRC44, please refer to the draft information note available in this page.
-Technical requirements: [Download]
+8. Participating in the Human Rights Council by video message: [Download].
+For the specific modalities for HRC45, please refer to the

 9. Calendar and deadlines for registration: